 Aleksanterinkatu Christmas Street is a nice place to have a slow walk, do some shopping and eat in cosy restaurants.
 Stockmann is a big department store whose windows will be decorated with a Christmas theme.

-Skating in the Center
+Ice Skating in Helsinki

 Lucia Day's Parade

 Every year a young maiden is chosen to represent Lucia on Dec 13th.
 The parade will start from Helsinki Cathedral and after a few kilometres, it will end most likely at the market square.
 Following the parade is free.

 Celebrating Saint Lucia is especially popular in Sweden.